torvalds/linux/Documentation/process/adding-syscalls.rst

 the timing window between ``xyzzy()`` and calling ``fcntl(fd, F_SETFD, FD_CLOEXEC)``, where an unexpected ``fork()`` and ``execve()`` in another thread could leak a descriptor to the exec'ed program.
-(However, resist the temptation to re-use the actual value of the ``O_CLOEXEC`` constant, as it is architecture-specific and is part of a numbering space of ``O_*`` flags that is fairly full.)
+(However, resist the temptation to reuse the actual value of the ``O_CLOEXEC`` constant, as it is architecture-specific and is part of a numbering space of ``O_*`` flags that is fairly full.)